| How lying marketers sold Roe v. Wade to

 deceit not to mention the betrayal, suffering and death that have

+characterized the abortion movement from the start.
 But these are only a few stories.
 There's not enough

 room to go into the utter fraud of Planned Parenthood, the world's largest